-Patients usually present with non-specific symptoms of weakness, lethargy, depression, and mild weight gain.
+Patients with primary hypothyroidism usually present with non-specific symptoms of weakness, lethargy, depression, and mild weight gain.

 Commonly, disease is sub-clinical.